yvielcastillejos/Bounding_Shape_Tool/README.md

 # Bounding_Shape_Tool
 A tool useful for bounding circles around an object.
 This tool can be used for labelling images for Neural Network Training.
+Tips:
+- The images are recommended to be squares before passing into the tool.
 ## Instructions
 If one wants to use this tool:
 - Clone this repository